Bycco-vzw/bycco/bycco_backend/bycco/templates/mailreservation_en.md

-## Confirmation reservation for stay BYC 2022
+## Confirmation reservation for lodging VK 2024

 This email was sent automatically.

-We will confirm your application for a stay during the BYCC 2022.
+We will confirm your application for a lodging during the VK 2024.

-If there are any errors in the details listed below, please contact us at floreal@bycco.be adding your mobile phone number.
+If there are any errors in the details listed below, please contact us at <floreal@bycco.be> adding your mobile phone number.

 We will send you the price by e-mail after the accommodation has been allocated.
 Only after payment of the stated amount, the accommodation is definitively confirmed